Kamen Rider: Battride War: Kamen Rider: Battride War Genesis

 The third title called Kamen Rider: Battride War Genesis (仮面ライダー バトライド・ウォー 創生, Kamen Raidā Batoraido Wō Sōsei) was announced in September 2015 to be released on February 25, 2016 for the PlayStation 4, PlayStation 3 and PlayStation Vita.
 It is part of the anniversary project to celebrate the Kamen Rider franchise's 45th anniversary, and will feature characters from both all Showa Rider TV series, Kamen Rider Drive and Kamen Rider Ghost after a year of hiatus during Kamen Rider Drives airing, as well as feature characters who were originally only NPCs and Assist Call characters in Battride War II and the Shōwa era Kamen Riders, which were absent from both previous installments of the game.

-The game features an original story where the evil Shadow Moon, rival of Kamen Rider Black makes the first monsters each Kamen Rider has faced much stronger, killing him and other Kamen Riders before they truly have a chance to become heroes.
+The game features an original story where the evil Shadow Moon, rival of Kamen Rider Black, makes the first monsters each Kamen Rider has faced much stronger, plotting to kill them before they can even become heroes.
 He starts off with Kamen Rider 1, and with his death, the history of all Kamen Riders is rewritten.
-The only ones unaffected are Kamen Rider Ghost, as he is already dead, and Kamen Rider Den-O, who has the Den-Liner that can travel through time and preventing his history as a Kamen Rider from being rewritten.
-The two work together to save the Kamen Riders and restore the original timeline so Kamen Riders live to protect the world.
+The only ones unaffected are Kamen Rider Ghost, as he is already dead, and Kamen Rider Den-O, who has the Den-Liner that can travel through time.
+The two work together to save the other Kamen Riders and restore the original timeline.

 Kohei Murakami was announced to reprise his role as Masato Kusaka/Kamen Rider Kaixa from Kamen Rider 555.

 Hiroshi Fujioka reprises his role as Takeshi Hongo, Kamen Rider 1, in the video game.
 First edition copies of the game will come with a DLC code to access a special mission pack and a special Shocker costumed version of Takeshi Hongo.

 To promote the Kamen Rider Drive Saga: Chaser V-Cinema's release, Kamen Rider Chaser was announced to be a downloadable character, followed by Ghosts Kamen Rider Specter and Kamen Rider Ghost Toucon Boost Damashii to be released around Thursday, each weeks on March after two weeks of the game's release.

 The game's theme is Tourbillon's song "Colorless Images", from their upcoming album The Decade: 10th Anniversary Best.